Defining the Schema

 You can find out more on GraphQL here.

-Once you have set up your config and schema file you can run envio codegen
+Once you have set up your config and schema file you can run pnpm codegen

 to generate the functions that you will use in your handlers.